-Fears are up, stress is off the charts, and I'm left feeling as though it’s time to throw in the towel.
-Embarrassingly enough, my life lately has been devoid of hope and filled with the kind of crap that wakes you up in the middle of the night staring at a ceiling you can’t even see in the dark.
+Fears are up, stress is off the charts, and many of us are left feeling as though it’s time to throw in the towel.
+Life seems devoid of hope and filled with the kind of crap that wakes you up in the middle of the night staring at a ceiling you can’t even see in the dark.

-I don’t trust.
+Most of us don’t trust.

 Over time, there’s no way to sustain the level of energy needed to take care of everything.
 Eventually, we have to drop one end of the rope and trust that someone or something will take up the slack for us.

 So, I’m walking my talk- saying my gratitude’s, getting exercise and trusting…..trusting, trusting, trusting.

 And I ask you to please let go a little.

 Hold on to your trust.